Epiphyas postvittana

 Habitat

 Agricultural areas, orchards, vineyards, nurseries, and urban landscapes.
-In Australia, occurs in diverse from coastal regions to inland areas.
+In native Australia, occurs in diverse from coastal regions to inland areas.
 In invaded regions, established in temperate climates with suitable plants.
 In Hawaii, restricted to elevations above 1100 m.
-Thrives in areas with abundant vegetation.
+Thrives in areas with abundant broadleaf vegetation.

 Distribution

-to Australia (widespread across all states including Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia). to: New Zealand (widespread throughout lowlands), Hawaii (restricted to high elevations), New Caledonia, United (southern England and Ireland, spreading), and United States (California, detected 2006, now established in multiple counties).
+Native to Australia (widespread across all states including Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia).
+Introduced to: New Zealand (widespread throughout lowlands), Hawaii (restricted to high elevations), New Caledonia, United Kingdom (southern England and Ireland, spreading), and United States (California, detected 2006, now established in multiple counties).

 Seasonality